MicrosoftDocs/memdocs/windows-365/enterprise/role-based-access.md

 Views Cloud PC data available in the Windows 365 node in Microsoft Intune, but can’t make changes.

-### Windows365 Network Interface Contributor
+### Windows 365 Network Interface Contributor

-The Windows365 Network Interface Contributor role is assigned to the resource group associated with the Azure network connection (ANC).
-This role allows the Windows365 service to create and join the NIC and manage deployment in the resource group.
+The Windows 365 Network Interface Contributor role is assigned to the resource group associated with the Azure network connection (ANC).
+This role allows the Windows 365 service to create and join the NIC and manage deployment in the resource group.
 This role is a collection of the minimum permissions required to operate Windows 365 when using an ANC.

 | Action type | Permissions |
 | --- | --- |